Recap: Doctor Who S32 E7 "A Good Man Goes to War"

 The Doctor is genuinely confused, because no, he did not sleep with Amy

 .
-And he can't see any way for the child to be part Time Lord, even when it's pointed out by Vastra that the Time Lords themselves evolved from continuously being close to the time matrix.
+And he can't see any way for the child to be part Time Lord, even when it's pointed out by Vastra that the Time Lords themselves evolved from continuously being close to the Time Vortex.
 That doesn't apply here, he states, because Time Lords evolved over billions of years, not just nine months.
 And even if this baby was somehow influenced by Amy being in the TARDIS, it's just not how evolution works.
 Besides, how could it even have been conceived on the TARDIS?
-Rory wasn't there, and then he was dead, and then he never existed, and then he was a plastic Roman for two millennia, and then it was their wedding n-
+Rory wasn't there, and then he was dead, and then he never existed, and then he was a plastic Roman for two millennia, and then it was their wedding n—

 The Doctor realises quite suddenly why Amy was so worried about her baby being messed up by the time stream or having a "time head" or something.
 Little Melody was conceived on the TARDIS, and the TARDIS added quite a bit of her own creative influence to the baby's DNA.
 And now this Time Lord baby will be raised as a weapon against him.